What to Charge for Art Licensing – Royalties Advances and Flat Fees

 If a company is willing to pay us an advance, I’m more convinced of their commitment to the success of the product sales.

 Red Flag Warning: If the deal you are about to enter into is going to require an excessive amount of work on your end, it’s crucial to require an advance or a design fee to cover your time.
-That way, you don’t have to wait the twelve months or so that it takes for royalties to generate before you get paid.
+That way, you don’t have to wait the 12 months or so that it takes for royalties to generate before you get paid.

 Since there is no guarantee that a license will generate any royalties at all, an advance is insurance that you’ll be paid something in the event anything goes wrong.